May 14, 2026

 This comparison shows how different tools excel in different areas.
 Universal app support and context awareness separate the leaders from tools that work in limited scenarios.

-Why Willow is the Better Voice Dictation Tool for Modern Professionals
+Why Willow Is the Better Voice Dictation Tool for Modern Professionals

 What's the difference between AI speech to text and basic voice typing?

 AI speech to text uses advanced machine learning to understand context, adapt to your speaking style, and automatically format text based on where you're typing.
-Basic voice typing just converts speech to raw text without understanding tone, technical terms, or formatting needs.
+Basic voice typing converts speech to raw text without understanding tone, technical terms, or formatting needs.

 Can I use AI speech to text across all my applications?

 This depends on the tool.
-Universal solutions like Willow work across Gmail, Slack, Notion, ChatGPT, and any Mac application, while browser-based tools like Voice In only work on websites and Google Docs voice typing only works within Google Docs.
+Universal solutions like Willow work across Gmail, Slack, Notion, ChatGPT, and any Mac or Windows application, while browser-based tools like Voice In only work on websites and Google Docs voice typing only works within Google Docs.

 Final thoughts on AI voice transcription tools